CoenWarmer/elastic-review-tool/README.md

 - judge the code in context of the product
 - judge if the code covers both happy and unhappy paths

-This, especially the getting started parts, take effort and are slow (bootstrapping can take a while).
+This, especially the getting started parts, take effort and are slow (bootstrapping and starting Kibana after switching branches can take somewhere between 1 and 4 minutes).

 The speed of bootstrapping / starting Kibana we can't fix easily, but we can improve our tooling to make things easier.